coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 separately (at the same attack bonus).
 Regardless of the success of any of the attacks, the duplicates immediately disappear after the attack is completed.
-Any bonuses on damage due to accuracy or precision (including those from sneak attacks, the Precise Shot feat, or the ranger's favored enemy bonus) apply only to the original weapon's damage, not to the duplicates.
+Any bonuses on damage due to accuracy or precision (including those from sneak attacks, the Precise Shot feat, or the ranger’s favored enemy bonus) apply only to the original weapon’s damage, not to the duplicates.

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *shades; Market Price: +*6 bonus.

 **Unerring Accuracy:** Ranged attacks made with this weapon negate the AC bonus granted by any cover short of total cover.
-The weapon's ranged attacks also ignore any miss chance from concealment (including total concealment, but the must still aim his or her attacks at the correct square).
+The weapon’s ranged attacks also ignore any miss chance from concealment (including total concealment, but the must still aim his or her attacks at the correct square).